 The right action for the doctor is to accept that he cannot figure out the real ailment by trying different tests.
 However, the doctor might feel the urge to go by prior available cases of flu.

 Consultants or other experts are equally likely to fall victim to the availability bias too.
 If you hire a consultant to figure out why the paint of your walls keeps peeling off and he does not know why the consultant is unlikely to tell you “I don’t know.”
-The consultant will pick one of his most familiar method or reason even if it may apply to this case.
+The consultant will pick one of his most familiar method or reason even if it may not apply to this case.

 2. QWERTY Keyboard

 You use the QWERTY keyboard named after the first 5 alphabets on it.
 Have you wondered why the alphabets are arranged in such a bizarre fashion on your keyboard?
 We type on it like a monkey happy to spot a banana without asking why a banana is the way it is.

 The reason for the arrangement of keys in the QWERTY order goes back to the time of manual typewriters.

 Placing commonly used keys close to each other caused collision or lead to the jumbling of the typewriter machinery.
 The commonly used keys were placed far apart to prevent jumbling up which slowed typists down.
 In today’s world, we do not face that problem anymore.

 Though many people have invented keyboard layouts which made typing easier, they failed to sell in huge volumes.
 We love the available QWERTY layout.
 We do not want to go through a new keyboard which will help us better in the long run.

 If I ask you “Tell me the best love story you know about”, you will either name Romeo and Juliet or Cleopatra and Mark Antony.
 You rate it as the best because you associate dramatic stories with greatness.
 Since the love stories contain extreme scenarios of a lover giving up their lives or dying, we glorify such stories.
 You consider them better than normal love stories.